Splash

 Will Kim, Co-Founder of Karat Financial

-For the past year, I've been building Ad Manager, a multi-retailer ad-intelligence platform that ingests 100M+ ad records for 600+ brands every day, projected to manage $1B in ad spend.
+For the past year, I've been building Ad Manager, a multi-retailer ad-intelligence platform that ingests more than 100M ad records for over 600 brands every day and is projected to manage $1B in annual ad spend.

 The main value proposition for Ad Manager is that it's a one-stop shop for a brand's ad ecosystem.
 They can view, manage, and automate their campaigns across all their ad platforms in one view.